Major EventsVisit Mankato

 More musical acts will be announced.
 Check out this year’s lineup at the park online.

 The North Star Bicycle Festival, presented by North Memorial Health Care, is a multi-day, multi-location celebration of cycling.
 Riders will come through North Mankato.
 Held in seven locations across Minnesota and Western Wisconsin, the festival features a wide range of events, from the MN Fixed Gear Classic velodrome race to the Life Time Fitness Hillfest recreational ride to the North Star Grand Prix stage race to food trucks, bike expos and kids activities, including the Park Dental Tour de Kids presented by Shimano.
 To date, the MN Fixed Gear Classic and the North Star Grand Prix have attracted 2,500 of the country’s top professional and elite cyclists, including 32 Olympians.
 This year, hundreds of cyclists and thousands of fans are expected at the Festival, which will benefit Special Olympics Minnesota.
 Come for the races, stay for the fun.

 Solstice is one of Mankato’s major summer charity events.
 The schedule is full of local and regional musicians, artists, crafts and food vendors.
 Bring your coolers, sun shades, lawn chairs, bean bags and other lawn toys and enjoy the afternoon.
 Paddle Jam is a unique experience to float down the river, passing a band on a pontoon!
-Help raise money to support VINE and Life-Work Planning Center.
+Help raise money to support the Children’s Museum of Southern Minnesota.